How to Work with Your Estate Planning Attorney When Tax Laws are Changing

 • Navigating changes that could impact the longevity of estate planning created

-Putting estate plans in place now, or revising existing ones, can help bring you and your loved one’s peace of mind.
-For instance, engaging in planning sooner rather than later can not only help ensure that potential tax costs are addressed, but it may also protect your life savings from being depleted due to poor or inexperienced planning.
+Give yourself and your loved ones peace of mind by creating your estate plan now or revising an existing one.
+Be aware that by planning sooner rather than later you not only help ensure that potential tax costs are addressed, but your estate plan may also protect your life savings from being depleted due to poor or inexperienced planning.

-An experienced Florida estate planning attorney uses a variety of legal tools and techniques.
-Estate planning firms like ours take into consideration many of the key issues that Floridians face: tax changes, financial well-being, health concerns and autonomy, legacy and family protection, and quality of life.
-For assistance in estate planning matters, please contact our office to set up a meeting time.
+As experienced Florida estate planning attorneys we use a variety of legal tools and techniques.
+Our firm takes into consideration many of the key issues that Floridians face: tax changes, financial well-being, health concerns and autonomy, legacy and family protection, and quality of life.
+For assistance in estate planning matters, please contact our office to set up a time to meet.